vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 !!! note

-    This command migrates partitions but does not delete the storage host from the cluster.
+    This command migrates partitions to other storage hosts but does not delete the current storage host from the cluster.
 Delete the Storage hosts from cluster, see [Manage Storage hosts](../4.deployment-and-installation/manage-storage-host.md).

 <!-- balance-3.1
 !!! danger